Duxbury DBT Release History

-- The Printer... button is now shown in the Global Printer Setup and Document Printer Setup dialogs, even when running in Windows Vista or Windows 7.
+- The Printer... button is now shown in the Global Printer Setup and Document Printer Setup dialogs, even when running in Windows Vista, Windows 7 or Windows 8.

 - To handle the Index Z-fold feature, the Braillo serial id embossing feature and the Enabling find Top of Form feature, the embosser interface has some additional checkboxes.

 - Several prompts or messages that previously did not display correctly have been fixed.